nasa-gibs/onearth/doc/configuration.md

 ### onearth-time-service
 * S3_URL: HTTP URL to the public S3 bucket containing MRFs (e.g., http://gitc-test-imagery.s3.amazonaws.com)
-* REDIS_HOST: Redis endpoint URL
+* REDIS_HOST: Redis endpoint URL.
+This should be a primary read/write endpoint.
     (e.g., gitc.0001.use1.cache.amazonaws.com)
-* REDIS_HOST_READER: Redis endpoint URL to read from.
+* REDIS_HOST_READER: Redis endpoint URL that the time service will read from.
+This can be a read-only Elasticache reader endpoint (e.g., gitc-ro.0001.use1.cache.amazonaws.com) to reduce the strain on the primary endpoint.
 Defaults to the value of REDIS_HOST.
-    (e.g., gitc-ro.0001.use1.cache.amazonaws.com)
 * DEBUG_LOGGING: `true/false` (defaults `false`) whether to use DEBUG level logging for Apache HTTPD

 ### onearth-wms